 7. Yankee Stadium in New York, NY

 Home to the New York Yankees

 Of the newly-built sports venues, Yankee Stadium remains one of the only to hold out and not take a corporate name.
 Of course, that may be because the Yankees are a giant corporation unto themselves.
-If “The House That Ruth Built,” “The Cathedral of Baseball,” the original Yankee Stadium, were still standing, it would be higher on this list.
+If “The House That Ruth Built,” “The Cathedral of Baseball,” the original Yankee Stadium, was still standing, it would be higher on this list.
 That said, the new stadium is still undeniably impressive.
 Its Monument Park behind center field is an almost religious place worthy of pilgrimage for many baseball fans.
 The stadium also sports the best baseball museum outside of Cooperstown, which includes its famous “Ball Wall.”
 Even if the stadium wasn’t as awe-inspiring as it is, you’d still have to go just to witness the most successful franchise in sports history.

 6. AT&T Stadium in Arlington, TX